gnames/gnverify-rs/README.md

 found by Windows operating system when you run its commands from that directory.

+You can also read more a detailed guide for Windows users in [a PDF document][win-pdf].

 ### Linux and Mac

 Download the latest release from [github], untar, and install binary somewhere